Dolores2333/MATH5470/README.md

 # ⭐ MATH 5470 Project: NIPS Paper Explained
 In this project we find 5 hottest topics from NIPS paper 1987-2015 with LDA.
 Manifold methods were used to visualize the outcome given by LDA.
-We also explored the data by WordCould, ploting trend of topics and paper number trend.
+We also explored the data by WordCould, ploting the trend of topics and the amount of total published paper.

 This floder contains: